 Face-lifting Only Parts of a Platform

-Developing a Platform without a Long-Term Perspective of Changing Requirements
+Developing a Product Platform Without a Long-Term Perspective of Changing Requirements

 Determining the requirements that exist today is often not that difficult.
 Look at your existing portfolio, your competitors’ portfolios and ask some key customers, and you are likely 95% there.
 It is harder to foresee the future, but it is the key to increasing the lifespan of the platform.
 How can we be prepared for change?